Using Pulsar Parameter Drifts to Detect Sub-Nanohertz Gravitational Waves: Introduction

-In this work, we study the information stored in the timing model parameters rather than the residuals.
-Specifically, we focus on two complementary parameters robust against astrophysical uncertainties: the second derivative of the pulsar period with respect to time and the orbital decay of pulsars in binary systems.
-We build on the existing literature in this direction~\cite{10.1093/mnras/203.4.945,Kopeikin:1997rj,1999MNRAS.305..563K,2003AstL...29..241P,Kopeikin:2004hw,2009MNRAS.398.1932P,2018MNRAS.478.1670Y,2019MNRAS.489.3547K,Kumamoto:2020nas,Kikunaga:2021wwu} in multiple key ways (see also, Ref.~\cite{Gwinn:1996gv,Book:2010pf,Darling:2018hmc} for the prospect of using astrometric observations to detect ultralow-frequency GWs).
-Firstly, we use an array of pulsars to search for GWs rather than a single, well-measured pulsar, as cross-sky correlations provide a critical ability to eliminate astrophysical backgrounds.
+We perform a search using existing data for two complementary timing model parameters: the second derivative of the pulsar period with respect to time and the orbital decay of pulsars in binary systems.
+Our work builds on existing literature~\cite{10.1093/mnras/203.4.945,Kopeikin:1997rj,1999MNRAS.305..563K,2003AstL...29..241P,Kopeikin:2004hw,2009MNRAS.398.1932P,2018MNRAS.478.1670Y,2019MNRAS.489.3547K,Kumamoto:2020nas,Kikunaga:2021wwu} in multiple key ways~\footnote{Alternative approaches to detect ultralow-frequency GWs are through astrometric lensing~\cite{Gwinn:1996gv,Book:2010pf,Darling:2018hmc} and searching for CMB spectral distortions~\cite{Kite:2020uix}.
+While the sensitivity of these techniques is currently well below the capabilities of pulsar timing in the frequency range we consider, they form the strongest constraints for even lower frequencies.}.
+Firstly, we use an array of pulsars to search for GWs rather than a single, well-measured pulsar, as cross-sky correlations provide a critical method to discriminate over noise sources.
 Secondly, we simultaneously use information from binary pulsar orbital parameters and single pulsar parameters.
-As we will show, these observables are sensitive to different powers of signal frequency; detecting a signal in both methods gives critical information about the source.
+As we will show, these observables are sensitive to different powers of signal frequency; detecting a signal with both methods gives critical information about the source.
 Finally, we apply our strategy to existing data to search for signatures of continuous GWs sourced by individual SMBH binaries.
-The results are the first to reach sensitivities to GWs within the expected range for these sources.
+While we do not find significant evidence for GWs in our data, the results reach sensitivities to GWs within the expected range for these sources.

-The outline of this paper is as follows: In Sec.~\ref{sec:GWinPTA}, we summarize the influence GWs have on pulsar timing data.
-In Sec.~\ref{sec:data}, we present our data analysis method.
-In Sec.~\ref{sec:results}, we present our results, discuss their implications, and comment on future directions.